walterpinson/walterpinson.github.io/content/posts/2009/2009-02-17-Hyundai-schools-us-on-Relationship-Marketing.md

 ---
-title: Hyundai schools us on Relationship Marketing
+title: "Hyundai schools us on Relationship Marketing"
-tags: []
 date: 2009-02-17 03:19:31
+draft: false
 ---

 Hyundai has produced commercials to create awareness about its new Hyundai Assurance Program.